artm21/Think-like-a-programmer/README.md

 Quck_sort_student_grade : This is an implementation of the quick sort algorithm for students record which includes their ID, name and grade.

+Check_sort_array : Check if an Integer array is sort or not.

+My_first_cipher : This is an implementation of the Cesar's cipher with a shift of 3 characters.